In Syria, new economic protests take an anti-government turn

 In the government-controlled province of Sweida, the heartland of Syria’s Druze, protests that were initially driven by surging inflation quickly shifted focus, with marchers calling for the fall of the Assad government.

-| BEIRUT, Lebanon
+| Beirut, Lebanon

 Anti-government protests in southern Syria have stretched into a second week, with demonstrators waving the colorful flag of the minority Druze community, burning banners of President Bashar Assad’s government, and at one point raiding several offices of his ruling party.